-- The next card you’ll need to sign up to is either the BA Premium card (reviewed here) which comes with an annual fee of £195 or the free BA Amex card (reviewed here).
+- The next card you’ll need to sign up to is either the BA Premium card (reviewed here) which comes with an annual fee of £195.
 There are two reasons I’d suggest signing up to the Premium card.
-Firstly you’ll receive 25,000 miles (26,000 if you use this link) for spending £3,000 in the first 3 months.
-This compares to 5,000 miles (or 6,000 if you use this link and scroll down to the bottom) for the free BA Amex card.
+Firstly you’ll receive 25,000 miles (26,000 if you use this link and scrolling down to the correct card) for spending £3,000 in the first 3 months.
+Recent changes to Amex sign up rules means that you’ll no longer qualify for the sign up bonus of 5,000 miles (or 6,000 if you use this link and scroll down to the bottom) for the free BA Amex card if you’ve held a personal American Express Card in the last 24 months.
 Secondly you only have to spend £10,000 in 12 months on the Premium card to get the 2-4-1 voucher compared with £20,000 on the free BA Amex card.
 Finally you also receive an increased earning rate of 1.5 miles per pound spent compared with 1 mile on the free card.

-- Let’s assume one of you signs up to the BA Premium card using the link above and you trigger both the £3,000 spend in 3 months to receive the 26,000 points and spend a further £7,000 in the remaining 9 months to receive the 2-4-1 voucher.
+- Let’s assume one of you signs up to the BA Premium card using the link above and you trigger both the £3,000 spend in 3 months to receive the 26,000 points.
+We’d also recommend adding your travel companion as a supplementary cardholder for a further 3,000 points and spend a further £7,000 in the remaining 9 months to receive the 2-4-1 voucher.
 This would give you 26,000 points plus 15,000 points for spending £10,000 on the card in a year.
 Resulting in a total of 41,000 miles.
 (TIP: My other half and I share the card, otherwise that £10,000 would be struggle)

 If the above is of interest, why not read my BA First Class Review where my other half and I travelled to Sao Paulo for free!